 Requirements for Towing a Person With a Vessel

-Vessel operators towing a person(s) on water skis, aquaplanes, surfboards, inner tubes, or any similar devices have specific equipment and observer requirements.
+Vessel operators towing a person(s) on water skis, an aquaplane, or any other device have specific equipment and observer requirements.

 - Every vessel towing a person(s) on water skis, an aquaplane, or other device must have on board, in addition to the operator, an observer at least 12 years old and in a position to observe the progress of the person(s) being towed.

 - Boats equipped with a wide-angle, convex, marine rear-view mirror in a position to observe the skiers being towed are exempt from this requirement.

 - PWC operators may not substitute a mirror for an observer (that is, a PWC must have an observer at least 12 years old).

 - All persons being towed behind a motorboat or motorized device on water skis, an aquaplane, or other device must wear a USCG–approved PFD.